algorandfoundation/algorand-typescript-testing/docs/readme.md

 `algorand-typescript-testing` includes a TypeScript transformer (`puyaTsTransformer`) that ensures contracts (with `.algo.ts` extension) and tests (with `.algo.spec.ts` or `.algo.test.ts` extensions) behave consistently between Node.js and AVM environments.

-The transformer replicates AVM behavior, such as integer-only arithmetic where `3 / 2` produces `1`.
+The transformer replicates AVM behaviour, such as integer-only arithmetic where `3 / 2` produces `1`.
 For code requiring standard Node.js behaviour (e.g., `3 / 2` produces `1.5`), place it in separate `.ts` files and reference them from test files.

 The transformer also redirects `@algorandfoundation/algorand-typescript` imports to `@algorandfoundation/algorand-typescript-testing/internal` to provide executable implementations of Algorand TypeScript constructs like `Global`, `Box`, `Uint64`, and `clone`.

-If there are tests which do not need to be executed in the AVM context such as end to end tests, simply use `.test.ts` or `.spec.ts` file extensions without `.algo` part and the transformer would skip them.
+If there are tests that do not need to be executed in the AVM context, such as end-to-end tests, simply use `.test.ts` or `.spec.ts` file extensions without `.algo` part and the transformer will skip them.

 #### Configuring vitest